Student Research Opportunities

 Summer or Jan Plan Internships

 Internships with non-profits, government, or private business are an essential part of education beyond the classroom.
 Many of the Past Internships Held by ES Students have had a research component as part of their internship work.
 This not only helps students gain real world skills but also helps the agency which is employing the students.
-The ES Program supports these efforts through mentoring and also through funding, which students can apply for.
+The ES Department supports these efforts through mentoring and also through funding, which students can apply for.

 Colby Digital Commons Archive of ES Research